Hunting Safety: Tips for being a Safe Hunter

 I’ve seen a number of websites advice people to always point there barrel at the ground when walking; in my opinion, this isn’t always the safest way to carry a firearm.
 If you’re traveling in a group where another hunter is walking directly in front of you, do you really want to be pointing your weapon at the ground in front of you?

 There are a number of proper ways to carry your firearm in the field, each with their own fancy name and proper technique; I’m not going to go over them in this article.
-There are just to way many variables to be able to tell you that one technique should always be used in a specific situation.
-What I will tell you is something that I have mentioned at least a couple of times already in this article; whatever technique you choose, make sure your muzzle is always pointed in a safe direction, and make sure your finger is always outside the trigger guard unless you are about to shoot.
+There are just way too many variables to be able to tell you that one technique should always be used in a specific situation.
+What I will tell you is something that I have mentioned at least a couple of times already in this article; whatever technique you choose, make sure your muzzle is always pointed in a safe direction, and make sure your finger is always outside the trigger guard unless you’re about to shoot.
 If you remember both of those tips, and make them something that becomes second nature, you greatly cut down on the chances of having a hunting accident out in the field.

 Stay Safe, Stay in Control, and always follow the rules of firearm safety.